front-office staff collecting patient payment at time of service

 3. Drive more revenue for your practice

-By starting the collection process when a patient is in the office for care rather than the end (after they have departed), providers can get a head start and maintain a lead on their practice’s revenue.
+By starting the collection process when a patient is in the office for care rather than the end (after they have departed), healthcare providers can get a head start and maintain a lead on their practice’s revenue.

 Open discussion at the point of care means patients can ask questions and your team can provide guidance and clarity for optimal collections outcomes.
 Tips to improve this process include training your staff to: